zesterer/forge/README.md

 Forge has several distinct types:

-- Numbers *64-bit, floating-point*
+- Number *64-bit, floating-point*
-- Strings *unicode-compliant*
+- String *unicode-compliant*
-- Booleans
+- Boolean
-- Functions *Currently only in Forge v1*
+- Function *Currently only in Forge v1*
-- Lists *Currently unimplemented*
+- List *Currently unimplemented*
-- Maps *Currently unimplemented*
+- Map *Currently unimplemented*
-- Objects *Currently unimplemented*
+- Object *Currently unimplemented*
+- Custom *Used to call to and from Rust*
 - Null

 ### Interpreter